Diversity

 Studying with a Child

 Studying with a child is not an easy task and often entails, apart from studying itself, lots of organisational and financial challenges for studying parents.
-The Studierendenwerk München Oberbayern can help you to meet these challenges.
-We help and support you in every way possible, whether you already have a child or children or are expecting a child.
+The Studierendenwerk München Oberbayern can help you to overcome these challenges.
+We provide assistance and support, whether you already have a child or children or are expecting a child.
 We offer a range of services to make studying with a child or children easier for you.

 With our wide range of advisory services on issues related to your studies and also other areas of your life, we support students to successfully deal with challenging situations.
-We are always there for our students should a problem arise and offer advice regarding various different issues, individually but also in groups, for instance in the case of financial difficulties, psychological stress or challenges regarding your studies.
-All students can turn to our advisory team in Munich, Freising and Rosenheim.
+We are always there for our students should a problem arise and offer information and advice regarding various different issues, individually but also in groups, for instance in the case of financial difficulties, psychological stress or challenges regarding your studies.
+Our advisory team in Munich, Freising and Rosenheim is available for all students.

 - Advisory Service “Sexual Abuse, Discrimination and Violence”